Wyoming Department of Workforce Services Logo

 Monthly News Release

-The Research & Planning section of the Wyoming Department of Workforce Services reported the state’s seasonally adjusted unemployment rate fell from 2.9% in December 2023 to 2.8% in January 2024.
-Wyoming’s unemployment rate was lower than its January 2023 level of 3.3% and much lower than the current U.S. rate of 3.7%.
+The Research & Planning section of the Wyoming Department of Workforce Services reported the state’s seasonally adjusted unemployment rate rose slightly from 3.0% in August to 3.1% in September.
+Wyoming’s unemployment rate was modestly higher than its September 2023 level of 2.9%, but much lower than the current U.S. unemployment rate of 4.1%.

 Wyoming Labor Force Trends